 Bluebird Basics

-There are three distinct types of bluebird – Eastern, Western, and Mountain.
+There are three distinct types of bluebirds – Eastern, Western, and Mountain.
 The Eastern Bluebird is the most widespread of the three.
 Their descriptive names give you an idea of what part of the country each inhabits.

 Fortunately, bird lovers came to the rescue.
 They created and enhanced habitats to protect the bluebirds and encourage their comeback.